liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

     ```

 7. In `$CATALINA_HOME/conf/web.xml`, set the JSP compiler to Java 8 and set
-    @product@'s `TagHandlerPool` class to manage the JSP tag pool.
+    @sharepoint@'s `TagHandlerPool` class to manage the JSP tag pool.
 Do this by
     adding the following elements above the `jsp` servlet element's
     `<load-on-startup>` element.